saunaklub/etudes/README.md

 Bug tracking, pull requests, and discussion about specific issues happens on GitHub.
 For more general user and developer discussion and support, please write to the **TODO** mailing list.
-We are also regularly in #etudes on the FreeNode IRC network, come over and hang out for a while, we are always happy about visitors!
+We are also regularly in #etudes on the FreeNode IRC network.
+Come over and hang out for a while, we are always happy about visitors!

 We don't make any fuss about a coding style rulebook.
 If you want to